THE FOLLOWING INFORMATION APPLIES TO THE NORTHERN AND EASTERN DISTRICTS OF TEXAS ONLY:

 What Is Chapter 13 Bankruptcy?

 Under Chapter 13, you propose a Plan by which you will make monthly payments to a Standing Chapter 13 Trustee.
 The Trustee will then distribute the funds to the creditors according to the Plan.
-The Trustee will receive a “commission” of ten percent (10%) of the payments to creditors.
+The Trustee will receive a “commission” of up to ten percent (10%) of the payments to creditors.
 Under the Plan, you may not have to pay all the creditors in full.
 But, you must propose the Plan in “good faith.”
 Also, the creditors must receive at least as much as they would receive if the you had liquidated in Chapter 7.
 In addition, the Court cannot confirm the plan unless you are paying all your “projected disposable income” to the plan.

 Once you have completed all your payments under the Plan, you should receive a discharge.
 This means that a creditor that you owed money at the beginning of the case cannot pursue you for the balance of the claim.
 This may be so even if the creditor did not get paid under the Plan.

 Certain debts may not dischargeable and you should be aware of these.
 These debts include:

 - Any creditor who was not properly scheduled or did not get notice of the bankruptcy;